[Linux] I want to delete all files on the server at once using the find command!

 It has been successfully deleted.

-You can confirm that the files updated before 2024/12/5 have been deleted.
+You can confirm that files updated before December 5, 2024 have been removed.

 [root@localhost test_log]# ll /var/log/test_log total 0 -rw-r--r--.
 1 root root 0 Dec 5 2024 file_5 -rw-r--r--.
 1 root root 0 Dec 6 2024 file_6 -rw-r--r--.
 1 root root 0 Dec 7 2024 file_7 -rw-r--r--.
 1 root root 0 Dec 8 2024 file_8 -rw-r--r--.
 1 root root 0 Dec 9 2024 file_9